jakobhviid/ServiceAbstractionLayer/README.md

 This ontology was developed for the Building Operating System (BOS) space (and uses Brick), but could with few adaptions be generalized.

+The SAL was developed as a part of the FlexReStore research project at the University of Southern Denmark.

 ## Dependencies

 - `python3.5` Python Interpreter